angular-ui/ui-grid/README.md

 ##About##
 __ng-grid__ Originally built on knockout we wanted to port it to angular.

-version 1.2.1
+version 1.2.2

 ***
 ##Roadmap##

-ng-grid is version 1.2.1 release.
+ng-grid is version 1.2.2 release.

 We are going to be adding more features here as we head to a 1.3 release, including:

-* Builtin filtering support
 * Virtualized column scrolling
+* "Fixed" column option (columns not affected by horizontal scrolling)
 * Anything else the rest of the community wants to contribute that isn't a terrible idea. :)

 ***